 Common Installation Mistakes:

-- Incorrect Overlapping – Roof sheets must be overlapped correctly to prevent water from seeping through the gaps.
+- Incorrect Overlapping – Poorly overlapped sheets can allow water to seep through gaps.

-- Over-Tightening Screws – This can cause damage to the sheet, leading to cracks and water entry points.
+- Over-Tightening Screws – This can crack the sheet, reducing its ability to protect against the elements.

 3. Not Checking and Preparing the Roof Structure

-Replacing roof sheets without inspecting the building and underlying structure can result in long-term issues.
-The roof frame, battens, and insulation all play a crucial role in supporting the new sheets.
+Replacing roof sheets without examining the underlying structure can lead to future issues.
+The condition of the frame, battens, and insulation affects how well the new sheets perform.

 Common Structural Mistakes: